-When inflation falls below zero, the economy is said to be in a state of deflation.
+When the inflation rate falls below zero, the economy is said to be in a state of deflation.
 Again, this may seem like a positive at first—if a cart full of food costs $150 today, what’s wrong with it costing $140 tomorrow?
 The problem is that as the prices of goods and services decrease, the relative value of cash increases.

-This leads consumers to postpone spending, which in turn lead to further weakness in the economy.
-This can lead to a “deflationary spiral,” a self-reinforcing cycle in which falling consumption leads to reduced investment in production facilities, which in turn leads to higher unemployment and a continued downturn in consumption.
+It leads consumers to put off spending money, which creates hardships for businesses, and in many ways leads to further weakness in the economy.
+It can trigger a “deflationary spiral,” a self-reinforcing cycle in which falling consumption leads to reduced investment in production facilities, which in turn leads to higher unemployment and a continued downturn in consumption.

 Disinflation, Deflation, and the Financial Markets

-Keep in mind, disinflation is positive when inflation is high.
-The closer the inflation rate is to zero, however, markets will become increasingly uncomfortable with disinflation since it raises the specter of deflation.
+Keep in mind that disinflation is positive when inflation is high.
+The closer the inflation rate is to zero, however, markets will become increasingly uncomfortable with disinflation as it approaches the possibility of deflation.

-On the other hand, bonds tend to do well in periods of deflation for a variety of reasons: slow growth, reduced expectations for future inflation, favorable central bank policy, and a “flight to quality” into safer investments.
+On the other hand, bonds tend to do well in periods of deflation for a variety of reasons: Slow growth causes reduced expectations for future inflation, favorable central bank policy, and a “flight to quality” into safer investments.
 Further, deflation means that lenders (i.e., bond buyers) can pay back borrowers (i.e., bond issuers) in cash that has lost value during the time of the bond’s life.

 The Bottom Line